 Institutions are expected to conduct a proper climate-related and environmental due diligence, both at the inception of a client relationship and on an ongoing basis.
-This should be understood to include the collection and verification of information and data needed to assess borrowers' vulnerabilities to climate-related and environmental risks, notably before concluding a loan agreement or significantly increasing the loan amount, in line with the institutions' risk policies and procedures.
-Institutions are expected to be aware of their clients' impact on and vulnerability to climate-related and environment aspects and of their approach to managing this impact and risks.
-Moreover, proper environmental due diligence, when appropriately acted upon, is likely to reduce reputation and liability risks.
+This should be understood to include the collection of the information and data needed to assess the vulnerabilities of exposures and investments to climate-related and environmental risks, notably at their inception.
+Institutions are expected to perform reasonability checks on such information and data in line with the institutions' risk policies and procedures.
+Institutions are expected to be aware of their clients' impact on and vulnerability to climate-related and environmental aspects and of their approach to managing this impact and risk.
+Moreover, proper environmental due diligence, when appropriately acted upon, is likely to reduce reputational and liability risks.
 The scope and depth of due diligence is expected to be defined in relation to the sector and geographic location in which the client is located.
 If deemed necessary, institutions may consider the need for external expertise.
-Institutions are advised to ensure compliance with the OECD Guidelines for Multinational Enterprises73 for example.
+Institutions are advised to ensure compliance with the OECD Guidelines for Multinational Enterprises,94 for example.
 Any findings from due diligence assessments are expected to be considered in the decision on whether and how to engage, or continue to engage, with a client.